JohnW876/johnwithey1/README.md

 ### **Mobile**

-* Apple iPhone XR using Safari on OS 13.5.1
+* Apple iPhone XR using Safari on IOS 13.5.1
-* Apple iPhone 7 using Safari on OS 11.3.1
+* Apple iPhone 7 using Safari on IOS 11.3.1
+* Apple iPhone 8 using Safari on IOS 13.4
+* Motorola Moto E5 using Google Chrome on Android 8.1
+* Google Pixel 3A using Google Chrome on Android 10
+* Google pixel 3XL using Google Chrome on Android 10

 ### **Tablets**

 * Apple iPad Air 2 using Safari on OS 13.5.1
+* Microsoft Surface Pro on Windows 10 Pro (Tested on Microsoft Edge & Google Chrome)

 ### **Desktop**